Panasonic GX1 versus Panasonic G6

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

 For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-Of the two cameras under consideration, the Lumix G6 has a markedly higher DXO score than the GX1 (overall score 6 points higher), which will translate into better image quality.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Of the two cameras under consideration, the G6 has a markedly higher DXO score than the GX1 (overall score 6 points higher), which will translate into better image quality.
 The advantage is based on 0.5 bits higher color depth, 0.9 EV in additional dynamic range, 0.1 stops of reduced low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Panasonic GX1 (⇒ rgt)||Four Thirds||15.8||4592||3448||1080/60p||20.8||10.6||703||55|